 Skip to content

-Historic Blairsden Estate Opens to Public
+Historic Blairsden Estate – Mansion in May Opens to Public

 Historic Blairsden in Peapack Gladstone is open to the public from May 1 - 30, 2014 and is one of America's greatest estates.
 Over 62,000 square feet - the mountain was chopped by 15 feet to build the estate.

 Historic Blairsden in Peapack Gladstone is open to the public from May 1 – 30, 2014.
-As one of America’s greatest estates, at over 62,000 square feet, many don’t know that the mountain was actually cropped by 15 feet to build the estate.
+As one of America’s greatest estates, at over 62,000 square feet, many don’t know that the mountain was cropped by 15 feet to build the estate.

 Blairsden, built in the late 1890’s was Over sixty designers have spent months preparing for the Mansion in May exhibit.